-- C. Hearings - A Decision Maker(s) oversees all hearings.
-All Decision Maker(s) have received special training on how to beimpartial and are assigned to cases by the Title IX Coordinator to avoid any bias and present an objective analysis of the evidence.
+- i.
+A Decision Maker(s) oversees all hearings.
+All Decision Maker(s) have received special training on how to be impartial and are assigned to cases by the Title IX Coordinator to avoid any bias and present an objective analysis of the evidence.
 In no case is the Investigator for a given case also the Decision Maker(s). - ii.
 The Respondent is presumed not responsible for the alleged conduct until a determination regarding responsibility is made at the end of the investigation and hearings. - iii.
 The Decision Maker(s) will not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege, unless the person holding the privilege has waived it. - iv.
 Credibility determinations may not be based on a person's status as a Complainant, Respondent, or witness. - v.
 Hearings are not legal proceedings and do not follow courtroom procedure or the formal rules of evidence.
 During any hearings, each party must have an advisor present to ask questions to the other party.
-This advisor does not need to be licensed to practice law and may be a person of the party's choice or, if they do not have an advisor, the University will provide an advisor for them.
+This advisor does not need to be licensed to practice law and may be a person of the party's choice or, if they do not have an advisor, the University will provide an advisor for them. - vi.

-- vi.
 Questioning & Cross-Examinations - a.
-The Decision Maker(s) may question individual parties and witnesses. - Parties will have the opportunity to cross-examine the party or witness.
+The Decision Maker(s) may question individual parties and witnesses. - b Parties will have the opportunity to cross-examine the party or witness.
 Parties may never ask questions directly, and questions must be asked to the other party with a party's advisor.
 All questions asked must be relevant.
 Any questions determined not to be relevant by the Decision Maker(s) are not required to be answered. - c.
-If a party or witness is, absent from the live hearing or refuses to answer cross-examination or other questions, the Decision Maker(s) may not rely on any statement of that person in reaching a determination of responsibility.
+If a party or witness is absent from the live hearing or refuses to answer cross-examination or other questions, the Decision Maker(s) may not rely on any statement of that person in reaching a determination of responsibility.
 The Decision Maker(s) may not draw an inference about the determination regarding responsibility based solely on a party or witness' absence from the live hearing or refusal to answer cross-examination or other questions. - vii.
 If, at any point during the hearing, the Decision Maker(s) determines that unresolved issues exist that could be clarified through additional investigation time, the Decision Maker(s) may suspend the hearing and reconvene it in a timely manner that accommodates further investigation. - viii.
 Hearings may be conducted virtually with technology at the University's discretion.
 However, if either the Complainant or Respondent asks to be in separate rooms, the University must grant this request and provide appropriate technology to allow for simultaneous participation. - ix.
 All hearings will be memorialized through an audiovisual record and transcript of the live hearing.
-The recording or transcript will be made available for parties to inspect and review following their completion. - D. Resolution - The Decision Maker(s) will communicate his or her decision to both parties, concurrently.
-The Decision Maker(s) will communicate the decision in writing and orally as soon as possible after the hearing.
-In all cases, the Decision Maker(s) will send the parties an outcome letter within ten days of the conclusion of the hearing.
+The recording or transcript will be made available for parties to inspect and review following their completion.